-We offer a day/commuter option for the Pre-College enrichment program, Newcomb Summer Session, and Science Scholars Program.
-Contact the Pre-College Summer Programs office for more information.
+We offer a day/commuter option for the Summer Enrichment Institute, Newcomb Summer Session, and Science Scholars Program.
+Contact the Office of Strategic Summer Programs for more information.

 Yes.
-Parents will receive an invitation to join the Pre-College Summer Programs web portal from CampDoc with information about forms required for Summer 2018.
-The invitation will go out once students are eligible to register for our program(s).
+Parents will receive an invitation to join the Pre-College Summer Programs web portal from CampDoc with information about forms required for Summer 2019.
+The invitation will go out once students are eligible to register for our programs.

-Yes, you must be covered by a health insurance policy in order to attend Tulane Pre-College Summer Programs.
+Yes.
+You must be covered by a health insurance policy in order to attend Tulane Pre-College Summer Programs.
 Your health insurance should also cover prescription medications.
-In addition, your parent/guardian/family member must complete and submit required Tulane Pre-College Summer Programs health forms and provide health insurance information, contact information for your family physician, your emergency family contact information, any medical issues your family considers relevant and any allergies (especially allergies to food and medicine) you may have.
-Note: Admission to the program is contingent upon submission of completed Tulane Pre-College Summer Program health forms.
+In addition, your parent/guardian/family member must complete and submit required Tulane Pre-College Summer Programs health forms and provide health insurance information, contact information for your family physician, your emergency family contact information, and information about any medical issues your family considers relevant and any allergies (especially allergies to food and medicine) you may have.
+Note: Admission to the program is contingent upon submission of completed Tulane Pre-College Summer Programs health forms.

-Please contact the Pre-College Summer Programs Office with questions about tuition and payments at 504-314-7619 or email@example.com.
+Please contact the Office of Strategic Summer Programs with questions about tuition and payments at 504-314-7619 or email@example.com.

-Yes, The Goldman Center for Student Accessibility offers assistance to all student, employees, program participants of Tulane, and accommodates them with modifications to their academic and work environments.
-For individuals requiring accommodations, please contact us at (504) 314-7619 or firstname.lastname@example.org as early as possible prior to arriving to campus to help us coordinate with the Goldman Center for Students Accessibility to ensure availability.
-Please understand that failure to provide adequate notice may result in accommodations not being available.
+Yes, the Goldman Center for Student Accessibility offers assistance to all students, employees, and program participants of Tulane and accommodates them with modifications to their academic and work environments.
+For individuals requiring accommodations, please contact us at 504-314-7619 or firstname.lastname@example.org as early as possible prior to arriving on campus to help us coordinate with the Goldman Center for Student Accessibility to ensure availability.
+Please understand that failure to provide adequate notice may result in accommodations' not being available.